deadlocker8/SportTracker/README.md

 ![](screenshots/chart_distance_per_month.png)

 ### Annual Statistics
-Every year is summarized for each sport type.
+Every year is summarized for each workout type.

 ![](screenshots/annual_statistics_1.png)
 ![](screenshots/annual_statistics_2.png)

 ### Achievements
-The achievement page shows aggregated information about all your tracks.
+The achievement page shows aggregated information about all your workouts.

 ![](screenshots/achievements.png)

 ### Maintenance Events
-Record your maintenance events for each sport type.
+Record your maintenance events for each workout type.
 You can optionally set reminders for each maintenance.

 ![](screenshots/maintenance.png)

 ### Planned Tours
-Save your planned tours for each sport type (distance-based types) and view them on a map.
-Once you actually took a planned tour you can link the corresponding track to the tour.
+Save your planned tours for each workout type (distance-based types) and view them on a map.
+Once you actually took a planned tour you can link the corresponding workout to the tour.

 ![](screenshots/planned_tours.jpg)